OpenSourceEconomics/soepy/doc/source/computational_model.rst

 	\end{cases}\end{split}\\

 Finally, the distribution of the error term is assumed to be multinomial normal with zero means and covariances.
-Standard diviations are set to 1, 2, and 2.5 for non-employment, the part-time, and the full-time wage respectively.

 Enhanced model